 As always, my focus is on the broadcast networks, so you won’t find cable or streaming programs listed below.

 The fates of a number of TV shows that debuted during 2017 are uncertain.
 They include two summer shows and seven fall shows.
-I’ve marked them with an *.
-If these eight shows are ultimately cancelled, as I’m predicting, they’ll bring the number of new obscurities born during 2017 to 23.
+I’ve marked them with an asterisk.
+If these nine shows are ultimately cancelled, as I’m predicting, they’ll bring the number of new obscurities born during 2017 to 23.
 That’s down slightly from 24 in 2016.
 Update: Eight of these shows were cancelled, for a total of 22 “new obscurities” from 2017.

 New Obscurities, 2008 – Present